simeonsolo/Outdoor-Cycling-Road-Time-Trial-Prediction-Tool/README.md

 This is a basic expressJS + VueJS + node.js application with some OAuth security measures in place, a better reference on the implementation of it can be found at https://auth0.com/blog/how-to-make-secure-http-requests-with-vue-and-express/

 ## File layout
-`front-end` folder = for client-side configurations in Vue `back-end` folder = for server-side configurations in Express `experimental` folder = for unused, experimenting codes
+`client` folder = for front-end configurations in Vue `server` folder = for back-end configurations in Express `experimental` folder = for unused, experimenting codes

 ## Basic setup